ChocoletMousse/dhrishti/README.md

 ## _process_:

-1) Create a restful service that makes calls to the reddit api based on incoming requests containing search parameters (e.g. subreddit, user).
+1) Create a restful service that makes calls to the social media api based on incoming requests containing search parameters (e.g. subreddit, user).

 2) User makes a request.

-3) Results of the query are yielded and stored in a database:
+3) Results of the query are stored in a database:

     * The raw stored results will be available for display on a dashboard.
 4) The raw data will be passed into a machine learning algorithm.
 The output will also be stored in the database, available for viewing on the dashboard.
+5) The output of the algorithm will suggest any particular threads which are worth delving into.
+The user can choose to dig into these threads or not.
+    * If yes, the algorithm will search for comments

 ## _todo_: